input-output-hk/auth-keys-hub/README.md

 ## Features

 - Retrieve public keys of individual GitHub users or a team within an organization
+- When only users are configured, no GitHub token is required
 - Automatically updates the `authorized_keys` file when it becomes outdated
 - Will still be able to work with stale data in case of a GitHub outage
 - Supports command-line arguments and environment variables for configuration